 1 – Check the Color of CBD Hemp Oil

-There are three types of CBD oil:
+Generally speaking, there are three types of CBD oil:

 2 – Where is the CBD Hemp Oil Sourced From?

-3 – Is the CBD Hemp Oil Tested By an Independent Third Party?
+3 – Is the CBD Hemp Oil Tested by an Independent Third Party?

-4 – Beware the THC Content
+4 – Beware of the THC Content

 The trouble is, some manufacturers are less than open about the full ingredients of their CBD hemp oil.
 As a rule of thumb, it is best not to risk purchasing any oil which doesn’t provide you with the full list of ingredients, especially the THC and CBD content.
-CBD can counteract the negative effects of THC in any case, especially if the ratio is 4:1 or more but the bigger issue is drug testing.
+CBD can counteract the negative effects of THC in any case, especially if the ratio is 4:1 or greater.
+However, the bigger issue is drug testing.

 5 – The Whole Plant Extract & Nothing But

-Final Thoughts on High-Grade CBD Hemp Oil
+Final Thoughts on How to Identify High-Grade CBD Hemp Oil

 - Full-spectrum Hemp extract